* Post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Did you know restless leg syndrome is thought to affect as many as 1 in 10 people in the US?
+Did you know restless leg syndrome is thought to affect as many as 1 in 10 people in the US (source)?

 If you or your child are one of them, you’re probably no stranger to symptoms such as an irresistible urge to move your legs, crawling feelings in the feet, calves and thighs, involuntary leg jerking and disturbed sleep.

-Frustratingly; there’s often no identifiable cause for restless leg syndrome, which can make it difficult to treat – however, a growing number of people are looking to weighted blankets for restless leg syndrome relief, as they may help ease some of the symptoms.
+Frustratingly; there’s often no identifiable cause for restless leg syndrome, which can make it difficult to treat.
+However, more & more people are looking to weighted blankets for restless leg syndrome relief, as they help ease some of the symptoms.